12 New Year’s resolutions to help you build a healthier business

 By now, you’re no doubt aware that your online presence has become your most important marketing tool whether you’re selling to consumers or to other businesses.
 So it’s time to make a plan and get going on upping your game.
 You should consider getting some outside help because many of the tasks—website design, content generation, social media, e‑commerce, search engine optimization, online ads, mobile compatibility—can be challenging.

-Learn more: Online Marketing eBook
+Learn more: Attracting and Selling Online guide

 5. Use more technology in your business